Battle of Nimla (1809)

-The Battle of Nimla took place between June-July 1809, due to a conflict between Mahmud Shah Durrani and Shah Shuja Durrani over the succession for the Durrani throne.
+The Battle of Nimla took place on 29 June 1809, due to a conflict between Mahmud Shah Durrani and Shah Shuja Durrani over the succession for the Afghan Durrani throne.
 The battle resulted in a victory for Mahmud Shah and allowed him to secure the throne, where he reigned from 1809 to 1818.
 This was his second reign before he was deposed.

 At the beginning of the conflict, Shah Shuja had managed to depose Mahmud Shah in the wake of a greater conflict that had spilled over after the death of Timur Shah Durrani, leading to a succession crisis where Mahmud Shah would eventually take rule, and be deposed by Shah Shuja, as a result, Mahmud Shah had returned in 1809 and had occupied Kabul, Shah Shuja had rallied his forces near Jalalabad to meet Shah Mahmud in battle near Nimla.

 Background

 Following the death of Timur Shah Durrani, the Durrani Empire was plunged into a succession crisis with Timur Shah's 24 sons.
-Prominent sons of these would be Mahmud Shah Durrani, Zaman Shah Durrani, and Shah Shuja Durrani.
-Zaman Shah Durrani would take the throne after the death of Timur Shah in a Succession crisis, where Mahmud Shah Durrani was confined to ruling the Realm of Herat, while Shah Shuja would work for Zaman Shah ordinated at Peshawar.
+Prominent among these sons were Mahmud Shah Durrani, Zaman Shah Durrani, and Shah Shuja Durrani.
+Zaman Shah Durrani would take the throne after the death of Timur Shah in a succession crisis, where Mahmud Shah Durrani was confined to ruling the Realm of Herat, while Shah Shuja would work for Zaman Shah ordinated at Peshawar.
 Mahmud Shah would be forced to flee to Persia after Zaman Shah would invade Herat.
-Mahmud Shah would return on multiple attempts to seize the throne from his brother, finally succeeding in 1801.
-Shah Shuja Durrani would attempt to thwart Mahmud Shah's attempts, but was repelled and was forced to flee.
+Mahmud Shah returned in multiple attempts to seize the throne from his brother, finally succeeding in 1801.
+Shah Shuja Durrani attempted to thwart Mahmud Shah's attempts, but was repelled and forced to flee.

-Shah Shuja would return with rebel leaders, Sher Muhammad Khan to topple Mahmud Shah and would succeed, placing himself on the throne in 1803, making Mahmud Shah's reign last just under 2 years.
+Shah Shuja would return with rebel leader Sher Muhammad Khan to topple Mahmud Shah and would succeed, placing himself on the throne in 1803, making Mahmud Shah's reign last just under 2 years.

-Mahmud Shah Durrani returned in 1809, plotting to usurp the throne once again, Mahmud centralized his forces with Fateh Khan and his son, Kamran at Kandahar before marching to Kabul.
+Mahmud Shah Durrani returned in 1809, plotting to usurp the throne once again.
+Mahmud centralized his forces with Fateh Khan and his son, Kamran at Kandahar before marching to Kabul.
 Shah Shuja Durrani, seeing this had scrambled his forces at Jalalabad and met Mahmud Shah's army at the old Kabul-Jalalabad Road near Nimla.
 Shah Shuja had previously attempted a campaign in Kashmir, and his forces were repelled, hence he was unable to bring together a proper army to try and repel Mahmud Shah Durrani and his allies.
 Nonetheless the battle began.